eafit-apolo/apolo-users/docs/source/software/applications/vmd/vmd-1.9.3/index.rst

       $ ./configure

 #.
-Go to src folder and edit the Makefile, this file has a lot of paths that are not compatible because they are burned into the file.
+Go to src folder and edit the Makefile.

    .. code-block:: bash

       $ cd src
       $ vim Makefile

+   .. note:: This file has a lot of paths that are not compatible because they are burned into the file.

    * Put the correct path for the following variables: INCDIRS and LIBDIRS.